Bylaws

 3. Work with members of the board to develop, maintain and update the listserv.

-4. Work with Vice President – Communications, with the assistance of members-at-large, to coordinate membership efforts.
+4. Work with Vice President-Communications & Marketing, with the assistance of members-at- large to coordinate membership efforts.

-6. In collaboration with Vice President-Web Development and Vice President- Communications, identify strategies to engage current and prospective Oregon AAWCC Chapter members through social media campaigns.
+5. In collaboration with Vice President-Web Development and Vice President- Communications and Marketing, identify strategies to engage current and prospective Oregon AAWCC Chapter members through social media campaigns.

 3. Carry out any other special projects assigned by the board.